Improve Your Credit Score

 Among our three choices, which do Americans prefer?

-The survey also found that debit cards were the preferred method of payment for smaller, everyday transactions at supermarkets, gas stations, and convenience stores, while credit was the choice for more expensive purchases, including those at department stores and restaurants, and for travel reservations.
+The report also found that debit cards were the preferred method of payment for smaller, everyday transactions at supermarkets, gas stations, and convenience stores, while credit was the choice for more expensive purchases, including those at department stores and restaurants, and for travel reservations.

-Cash is definitely not king anymore.
+Cash is not king anymore.

 Credit Cards Pros